Previous dayApril 11, 2026Next day

 0.8 km---✓ ReviewedUSGS →

-On April 11, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 91 km SSE of Perryville, Alaska at 18:08 UTC.
+At 18:08 UTC on April 11, 2026, a magnitude 2.3 tremor occurred 91 km SSE of Perryville, Alaska.
 At a depth of just 0.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 55.114°N, -158.786°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 55.114°, -158.786°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11